ibr-cm/ions/_sources/writing_recipes.md.txt

   exclude journal files (`.vec-journal`) which would produce a lot of unnecessary errors

+- YAML scalars can be expressed in a plain (example_string), single-quoted ('example_string') or double-quoted ("example_string") style.
+  The double-quoted style allows for escape sequences.
+The plain and single-quoted style is recommended.
+  See the YAML specification for [scalars](https://yaml.org/spec/1.1/#id858081) for details and examples.

 - A path given in a recipe is evaluated relative to the current working directory of execution.
   It is thus advisable to use absolute paths whenever possible.
   Otherwise, if one uses e.g. `pdm run` with the `-p` flag to set an